-Safety is always a shared responsibility for all drivers, riders, and pedestrians who share our streets and roads.
-But driving around large trucks and buses requires special consideration.
+While safety is always a shared responsibility for all drivers, riders and pedestrians who share our streets and roads; driving, cycling or walking around large trucks and buses requires extra care.

 Many road users don’t realize the significance of mass and size when it comes to traffic safety.
 A tailgating crash between two passenger vehicles may result in a fender bender.
 However, a similar crash between a passenger vehicle and a large truck or bus may have greater consequences.

-The significant size difference isn’t the only safety concern, however.
-Large blind spots, long stopping distance, and limited maneuverability affect how commercial drivers operate – and how other drivers and road users should be aware of these safety challenge to help keep everyone safe.
+Large blind spots, long stopping distances and limited maneuverability affect how truck and bus drivers operate – and all road users should be aware of these safety challenge to help keep everyone on our roads safe.